fab-jul/torchac/README.md

 it is converted to 16 bit precision.
 An "unnormalized" CDF is what we call a CDF that has the same value for at least two subsequent elements.
-- "floating point" CDFs are CDFs that are specified as `float32` and need to be converted to 16 bit precision
+- "floating point" CDFs are CDFs that are specified as `float32` and need to be converted to 16 bit precision.
 - "integer" CDFs are CDFs specified as `int16` - BUT are then interpreted as `uint16` on the C++ side.
 See "int16 vs uint16" below.